koreyGambill/chia-plotter-scripts/health-check/README.md

 " | sudo tee /etc/systemd/system/chia-health-checker.service
 ```

 Replace the password on the Environment entry (or delete the line if you are using a local SMTP server), and replace the user and path on the ExecStart entry.
-Then you will need to run enable and start commands on both the service and the timer.
+Then you will need to reload the daemon and run enable and start commands on both the service and the timer.
 See list of helpful systemctl commands above.

 ### Unblock Emails